mikrostew/recipes/markdown/flamingo-breakfast.md

 * [ ] 1 frozen waffle
 * [ ] 1 banana
+* [ ] red fruit (raspberries, strawberries, whatever)
-* [ ] fruit, nuts, coconut, whatever
+* [ ] more fruit, nuts, coconut, dried fruit, etc.

 ## Directions

+_(Refer to picture above to make sense of these directions)_

 * Toast the waffle.
-Trim off two small sections for the legs (see picture), and arrange on the plate.
+Cut off two small sections for the legs, and arrange on the plate.

 * Cut off a small angled section at the curvier end of the banana.
-Arrange both pieces on top of the waffle, using the small section for the tail.
+Arrange both pieces on top of the waffle, using the large piece for the neck and head, and the small section for the tail.

-* Arrange fruit (strawberries, raspberries, something red is good) on top of the waffle.
+* Arrange red fruit on top of the waffle.
 Cut a small round piece to use for the eye.
-Add whatever other fruit or nuts or coconut you like.
+Add whatever other fruit or nuts or coconut or whatever you like.
 Serve with maple syrup.